samuel1992/mock_api/README.md

 Its under docker and docker compose so just run `docker-compose build` and `docker-compose up`.

 # Next features?!
-- Implement a pattern match by the body on PUT and POST requests
+- Implement a pattern match with the body on PUT, POST and PATCH requests
-- Modify the response based on a header passed by the client.
-That could be useful when you whant to simulate an error or something like this.
+- Return custom response based on a parameter in the request header.
+That could be useful when you want to simulate an error or something like this.